- Gyms in New York City began reopening on August 24th.

 Membership cost: Blink is offering a free trial for new members.
-The cost of a membership ranges from around $20 to $30.
+The cost of membership ranges from around $20 to $30.

 Number of locations: Blink has over 100 locations in The Bronx., Brooklyn, Manhattan, Queens, Long Island, Westchester, New Jersey, Philadelphia, Upstate NY, Boston, Florida, and more.

-Further information: Blink is implementing new safety policies, such as temperature checks, use of Blink App for touchless check-in, wiping machines, and 6 ft social distance.
+Further information: Blink is implementing new safety policies, such as temperature checks, the use of Blink App for touchless check-in, wiping machines, and 6 ft social distance.